MaisaDaisa/PokeFight/README.md

   git clone https://github.com/MaisaDaisa/Spotify-Web
 ```

-and simply open the `index.html` file in the browser
+and open the `index.html` file in the browser